-CLACS is proud to announce that we will be opening an Undergraduate Fellowship Program starting this Fall Semester 2015.
-The Fellowship Program allows undergraduate students with an interest in Latin America and the Caribbean to explore in-depth what it means to work in/on the region.
+The CLACS Undergraduate Fellowship Program allows undergraduate students with an interest in Latin America and the Caribbean, and academic excellence, to explore in-depth what it means to work in/on the region.
 This fellowship program is open to students from all concentrations.